CFO Spotlight Series: Survive the Unexpected by Prioritizing Flexible CX

 John believes that with all the volatility in the market, there will be a massive disruption in the fixed-cost structure of companies and a new focus on how entities make fixed costs more variable.

-If we’ve learned anything from 2020, it is that CX departments and the businesses they support have to be flexible and nimble to handle the unexpected.
+If we’ve learned anything from 2020, it is that CXOs, their CX departments and the businesses they support have to be flexible and nimble to handle the unexpected.
 With John’s advice to prioritize flexibility within CX, customer experience and customer service teams will be better positioned to respond and solve issues—no matter when the next big disruption strikes.